-And we strongly encourage you to fill your vehicle with friends and family and carpool to the show, both to reduce your carbon footprint and minimize traffic on the mountain.
+We strongly encourage you to fill your vehicle with friends and family and carpool to the show, both to reduce your carbon footprint and minimize traffic on the mountain.

 Shuttle buses – the same 20-seaters that brought you from the Summit Lot to the theater entrance – will be running at intervals back to the Summit Lot throughout the day.
 Please be patient and one will come around soon.

-Parking on Mount Tam is limited.
+Parking on Mount Tam is very limited.
 That said, there are areas where it’s safe and legal to park if you arrive early and can find them.
 However, there are no guarantees.
-If you’re feeling adventurous and do choose to drive in search of such spaces, please do so wisely and avoid any areas w here parking is clearly not allowed.
+If you’re feeling adventurous and do choose to drive in search of such spaces, please do so wisely and avoid any areas where parking is clearly not allowed.
 Oh, and please fill up your vehicles for the same reasons stated above.

 You’re of course welcome to use those services.
 Just ensure the driver knows where he or she is going, as the Mountain Theater has no physical address – just East Ridgecrest Blvd.